ramontayag/relectrum/README.md

 relectrum.get_address_balance("XYZ") # { confirmed: "20.1221", unconfirmed: "8.982" }
 ```

+### Relectrum::Wrapper

+A thin wrapper around the command line actions you can perform on Electrum.
+Hardly any adulteration is done to the data returned.

-See other commands in `spec/relectrum/client_spec.rb`.
+See other commands in `spec/relectrum/wrapper_spec.rb`.

 ## Contributing